Phosphorus15/intellij-prolog/README.md

 ### Special Thanks

-The development of this project is under Jetbrains's Open Source License's support and there incredible IDEs.
+The development of this project is under Jetbrains's Open Source License's support and their incredible IDEs.

 [![Jetbrains OSL](/jetbrains-logo.png)](https://www.jetbrains.com/?from=intellij-prolog)